 “We try to use wild bits in creating a loose, asymmetric style of arrangement,” says Maz.
 “We brought over clematis and honeysuckle foliage to create twisty shapes.
 Blossom of damson and blackthorn came from the hedges around Allt-y-Bella, to form a basic framework from which to build up the arrangement.”

 Above: Parrot tulips, low-level lighting: this much we know.
-What was surprising about the actual paintings in trying to recreated them?
+What was surprising about the actual paintings in trying to recreate them?
 “The freedom of expression; the lack of formality, the way they valued the character of a flower in its own right,” says Maz.
 “As it starts to drop its petals and fade, it is shown to be just as beautiful as a flower that we think of as ‘at its best.'”

 Above: Arne Maynard’s rural HQ is in South Wales, a far cry from the central London office.
 Allt-y-Bella offers bed-and-breakfast as well as outdoor theater in summer and an all-year cornucopia of workshops and longer courses.